vk-workshop/vk-workshop/README.md

    <img src="https://github.com/devicons/devicon/blob/master/icons/bootstrap/bootstrap-original.svg" title="bootstrap" alt="bootstrap" width="40" height="40"/>&nbsp; -->
 </div>

-Feel free to browse through my GitHub repositories to see some of my projects and contributions.
-Don't hesitate to reach out if you have any questions or if you'd like to collaborate on an exciting project!
+You can browse my GitHub repositories to see some of my projects and contributions.
+Feel free to contact me if you have any questions or want to work together on an interesting project!

 ### 🤝 Social media:
   <div id="badges">